gcapes/swc-pr-tutorial/_episodes/04-good-prs.md

 > > - Address only one thing (if possible).
 > > - Link to the relevant episode, exercise etc.
 > > - Quote any relevant text being discussed.
-> > - Give others chance to comment before submitting a PR.
-> > If you plan to submit the PR anyway, it's probably easier to have any discussion on the PR rather than an issue.
-> > Sometimes it's easier to comment on changes than a description of them in an issue.
+> > - Follow any instructions in the issue template, such as deleting the default text
 > {: .solution}
 {: .challenge}

 ## Pull Requests
-When you create a PR, there is a title box, and a description box.
+When you create a PR (or an issue), there is a title box, and a description box.
-It's great when the title gives a brief but descriptive overview of the PR, and when the description describes the what improvements are made by the PR.
+It's great when the title gives a brief but descriptive overview of the PR, and when the description explains what improvements are made by the PR.
 Both boxes will usually have some default text in them --- please take the time to tailor them to your PR.